9 Black Owned Etsy Jewelry Shops For Ethical Empowerment

 About Studio La Touche

-As you can see, since the beginning this shop has been all about “repurposing everyday objects into beautiful adornments […] with a hope of invoking joy, laughter, and a deeper level of appreciation for the creative ability that is always within one’s reach.”
+Since the beginning this shop has been all about “repurposing everyday objects into beautiful adornments […] with a hope of invoking joy, laughter, and a deeper level of appreciation for the creative ability that is always within one’s reach”.

-Don’t take our word for her impressive jewelry selection—6000 sales and a 5-star rating, clearly we’re not the only ones excited about supporting Studio La Touche.
+Don’t take our word for her impressive jewelry selection—with thousands of sales and a 5-star rating, clearly we’re not the only ones excited about supporting Studio La Touche.

 Everyday wear to wedding wear, Omi Woods’ jewelry range includes stunning earrings, necklaces, pendants, and cufflinks.